port-labs/Dependabot-alerts-example/README.md

 Then, switch to the Scorecards tab, and add to the array the content of repositoryScorecard.

 If you already have a repository blueprint, you will need to add a few properties.
-You can copy the properties from the repository.json file, from low_count to critical_count, or you can create them yourself manually.
+You can copy the properties from the repositoryBlueprint, from low_count to critical_count, or you can create them yourself manually.

 If you decide to add them manually, make sure the properties identifier's are low_count to critical_count, accordingly.